PrefectHQ/prefect/docs/concepts/flow-runners.md

 There are parallels between flow and task runs.
 Notably, each has a step where infrastructure can be created for the user's code to execute in.

 The flow runner is attached to a deployment and is propagated to flow runs created for that deployment.
-The flow runner is deserialized by the agent and it has one job: Start the infrastructure it is configured to create, then run a Python command to start the `prefect.engine`, which acquires and calls the flow.
+The flow runner is deserialized by the agent and it has two jobs:

+- Create infrastructure
+- Run a Python command to start the `prefect.engine` in the infrastructure

+The engine acquires and calls the flow.
+The flow runner doesn't know anything about how the flow is stored, it's just passing a flow run id to the engine.

 Flow runners are specific to the environments in which flows will run.
 Prefect currently provides the following flow runners: